-The work of my research team has been generously supported by funding from the University of Hawai‘i at Mānoa School of Pacific and Asian Studies, the National Asia Research Program Fellowship, a Faculty Mentoring Grant for Summer Undergraduate Research and Creative Works, and the Federal Work-Study Program.
+The work of my research team has been generously supported by funding from the University of Hawai‘i at Mānoa Department of Asian Studies, the UHM School of Pacific and Asian Studies, the National Asia Research Program Fellowship, a Faculty Mentoring Grant for Summer Undergraduate Research and Creative Works, and the Federal Work-Study Program.
 If you are interested in joining us, please contact me.
 Volunteer opportunities and opportunities for course credit are currently available.
 I am also willing to mentor students who are interested in applying for related project funding from the UH Mānoa Undergraduate Research Opportunities Program.

 Diana Saipele Le‘au is a first-year student at the University of Hawai‘i at Mānoa pursuing a B.S. in Animal Sciences with a Pre-Veterinary Focus with a possible minor in Japanese or Samoan.
 She is interested in learning more Asian and Pacific languages, and she spends her free time translating manga from Japanese to English.